tcprescott/sahasrahbot/docs/rtgg.md

 Please be aware that the flag string is not validated.

+## Zelda 2 Randomizer (Z2R)

-### !sglpractice
+### !flags
-Provides a seed and flags for the SpeedGamingLive 2020 tournament.
+Use this command to roll a seed number and put the seed and flags in the race info and chat.

+Example `!flags jhEhMROm7DZ$MHRBTNBhBAh0PSm`

+Please be aware that the flag string is not validated.

 ## Final Fantasy Randomizer (FF1R)